Rabbit-Company/CloudkyAPI-JS/README.md

 ### Retrieving Account Data

-Once you have a valid instance of the CloudkyAPI, you can retrieve account data using the getAccountData method.
+Once you have a valid instance of the `CloudkyAPI`, you can retrieve account data using the `getAccountData` method.

 ```js
 const accountData = await cloudky.getAccountData();